EihwazDE/7d2d/README.md

 **H7SB Modpack**

- The H7SB modpack is server side and only needs to be installed by the host/server.
+ The H7SB modpack is server side and only needs to be installed by the host or server.

 - [x] **Modpack H7SB(standart)**
 - [x] **Modpack H7SB(hardcore)**